evil-in/car-price-prediction/README.md

 ## Method:
 * **Base-line model**: Linear Regression Model
-> RMSLE on cross-validation dataset = 1.62
+> RMSLE on cross-validation dataset = 1.62,
 > RMSLE on test dataset = 1.63

 * **Final Model**: Random Forest Regressor
-> RMSLE on cross-validation dataset = 1.34
+> RMSLE on cross-validation dataset = 1.34,
 > RMLSE on test dataset = 1.45

 #### NOTE:
-This project was as part of a  hackathon hosted by MachineHack.
+This project was as part of the MATHCO.THON hackathon hosted by MachineHack.
+[View details](https://machinehack.com/hackathons/data_hack_mathcothon_car_price_prediction_challenge/overview)
 The final model built generated a submission of prices that placed me on the leaderboard with a rank of 50.